-A school administrator will communicate with the parent/guardian within 48 hours of the IAC meeting to outline conditions, duration of the probation, and proposed interventions.
+A school administrator will communicate with the parent/guardian within 48 hours of the IAC meeting to outline the conditions and duration of the probation and proposed interventions.
 A probation agreement will be explained and signed by the student and the parent/guardian.
-Probationary agreements may be carried over to the next school year if necessary, to meet the terms of the agreement.
-A copy of the agreement will be given to the parent at the time of the meeting or sent home with the student within 48 hours.
+Probationary agreements may be carried over to the next school year, if necessary, to meet the terms of the agreement.
+A copy of the agreement will be sent home with the student within 48 hours.